sequeiragui/Stock-Trading/README.md

 It compares several architectures:

-- Linear Regression** (baseline)
+- Linear Regression (baseline)
 - LSTM
 - Transformer Encoder
-- MMixture of Experts (MoE) combining LSTM, Transformer, and Kalman expert
+- Mixture of Experts (MoE) combining LSTM, Transformer, and Kalman expert
 - Learnable Kalman Filter (neural-augmented)

 The models are evaluated both on: